 For the first 14 days: Wear a compression stocking day and night.

 Driving: You may drive immediately after your treatment.
-If your trip home is more than an hour, we recommend that you stop hourly to stretch your legs.
+We recommend stopping hourly to stretch your legs if your home is over an hour.

 Bathing: Remove compression stockings, cotton balls/tape and shower the next day.
 Hot tubs and hot baths should be avoided for one week after sclerotherapy to avoid venous dilation.